 STEP 1 - BUILD A FOLLOWING

-I know this may sound strange for this to be the first step, but bare with me here, because if you do this first it will help you IMMENSELY later.
+I know this may sound strange for this to be the first step to starting an online e-course business, but bare with me here, because if you do this first it will help you IMMENSELY later.

 Now, building a following is discussed a lot but I 'm not talking about once you are established, as I just indicated above, I'm talking about building a following in your niche even if you don't have your own website, content, e-course, e-book, etc.